What Is Cream?

 Behavioral Effects Of Cream Abuse

-Notably, cream is popular for its increased energy production and intense feelings of euphoria, confidence, and excitement.
-These feelings of energy and joy last anywhere between 6 to 8 hours to over 20 hours.
-Using cream has both mental and emotional side effects that are easily recognizable.
+Cream is popular for the intense feelings of energy, euphoria, confidence, and excitement it produces.
+These feelings of verve and joy last anywhere from 6 to 20+ hours.
+Using Cream has both mental and emotional side effects that are easily recognizable.
 Behaviorally, people can expect to experience high amounts of energy.
 Because of the strong feelings of euphoria the drug produces, and its highly addictive chemical reactions caused in the brain, people may behave irrationally.
-Such behaviors can look like:
+Such behaviors can include:

 - Hyperactive behavior